 PHIL 120 Greek Philosophy.
-A historical introduction to Greek thought.
-Fall.
+A historical introduction to Greek thought. fall.
 IAI H4 901.
-3 semester hours.
+Philosophical Mode of Inquiry (QPL).
+3 semester credit hours.
 Philosophy Core Elective.

 PHIL 191 Selected Topics.
 Special philosophical issues offered at the introductory level according to the interest of faculty and students.
-Periodically.
-3 semester hours.
-Typically offered Periodically.
-Course Repeatable.
-Maximum number of units allowed 99.
+3 semester credit hours.
+Typically offered: periodically.
+Course repeatable.
+Maximum number of units allowed: 99.

 PHIL 200 Introduction to Logic.
 What is the difference between a sound and an unsound argument?
 How can one tell the difference between good reasoning and bad?
 What sorts of evidence should one accept for certain claims?
 As we pursue these questions, we will discuss and practice the fundamentals of both informal and formal logic.
-Fall, yearly.
-3 semester hours.
+Philosophical Mode of Inquiry (QPL).
+3 semester credit hours.
 Philosophy Core Elective.
+Typically offered: fall term.